-This section illustrates the reduction in contamination achieved through tracker-based particle-identification for three example physics-cases.
+This section illustrates the reduction in contamination achieved through tracker-based particle identification for three example physics cases.
 For each example, both \cld and \idea are considered using configurations with different values for the time-of-flight resolution, the cluster-counting efficiency, and with or without silicon-based \dedx information.
-The three examples study (A)~the signal and background efficiency for tagging the \bquark-flavour of \Bs mesons based on \textit{same-side tagging} using the net number of charged kaons produced alongside the \Bs meson in the hadronization process, (B)~the contamination due to hadron misidentification in fully visible and the semi-visible rare decays, and (C)~the signal and background efficiency when discriminating \squark-jets against jets from other light quarks based on the charged hadron with the highest momentum in the jet.
+The three examples study (A)~the signal and background efficiency for tagging the \bquark-flavor of \Bs mesons based on \textit{same-side tagging} using the net number of charged kaons produced alongside the \Bs meson in the hadronization process, (B)~the contamination due to hadron misidentification in fully visible and the semivisible rare decays, and (C)~the signal and background efficiency when discriminating \squark-jets against jets from other light quarks based on the charged hadron with the highest momentum in the jet.
 Figure~\ref{fig:distributions} illustrates how these three examples test vastly different momentum ranges.